 - Inspire, educate and empower people to get involved in growing their own food

 The idea behind Edible Stroud is to grow more food locally and to provide a wildlife friendly environment from which we will all benefit.
 Fruit and nut trees, soft fruit bushes, herbs and flowers are planted by volunteers for all to harvest and enjoy.
 Anyone can get involved in planting and caring for the edible landscape.

-The motivation behind the project is to increase the amount of fresh, organic, locally grown food available thus reducing food miles and dependency on carbon whilst benefiting the environment and building community spirit.
+By increasing the amount of fresh, organic, locally grown food available we reduce food miles and thus dependency on carbon.
+This benefits the environment whilst helping to build community spirit.